Spiritual and Emotional Healing

 Sin, abuse, neglect, rejection, betrayal all cause significant emotional and spiritual pain that hurt just as physical pain does.
 God, our Great Physician, can ultimately heal our broken hearts and bind our wounds, healing, and making us whole.
 Spiritual and emotional healing is often a process with steps that we need to put action behind.
 Use these scriptures to guide your heart and mind toward full recovery.

 “Hope is praying for rain, but faith is bringing an umbrella.” - Unknown

-Elohim Chayim, The Living God - Joshua 3:10; we thank You for being our Living God.
-We praise You for Kairos of weeping and laughing.
-We declare and decree the blessing (the indwelling of the Holy Spirit) upon those who embrace seasons of God for the designation of our time in sorrow, so that; we who are planted for the season of laughter will bring Glory for the Kingdom of God.
-Now, for the Kingdom and Glory of God, we petition, with anointing, in the name of Jesus Christ, our Lord, and Savior, Amen.
+Elohim Shophtim Ba-arets, God that Judgeth in the Earth - Psalm 58:11; we thank You God that judges things in the earth.
+We praise You for the understanding of ‘strange fire’ so we can correct ourselves.
+We decree and declare the blessing (the indwelling of the Holy Spirit) upon those who hear the voice of the Comforter, so that; those things that we learned will come to our remembrance.
+Now, for the Kingdom and Glory of God, we petition, with anointing, in the name of Jesus Christ, our Lord and Savior, Amen.